-1. Please list your program's three highest priority goals for the 2018-2019 program year.
-Discuss your program's progress in meeting each of these goals.
+1. Please list your program's three highest priority goals for the 2019-2020 program year.
+Discuss your program's progress on each of these goals, as well as any additional program year highlights you care to share.
+If you encountered significant goal-related challenges that were NOT due to the COVID pandemic, please cite them here; pandemic-related program impacts will be addressed separately in question #4 below.